Canon EF-M lens mount

-The Canon EF-M lens mount, introduced in 2012, was a derivative of the Canon EF lens mount designed for use with the Canon EOS M mirrorless interchangeable-lens camera.
-The EF-M lens mount is one of Canon's two systems for mirrorless cameras, the other being the RF mount.
+The Canon EF-M lens mount, introduced in 2012, is a derivative of the Canon EF lens mount designed for use with the Canon EOS M mirrorless interchangeable-lens camera.
+The EF-M lens mount was one of Canon's two systems for mirrorless cameras, the other being the RF mount.

 The M system has an 18 mm flange focal distance (compared to 20 mm for RF and 44 mm for EF and EF-S) and a 47 mm throat diameter (compared to 54 mm for EF, EF-S, and RF).
 As it is designed for use with an APS-C-sized image sensor, it features the same crop factor (of roughly 1.6) as the existing EF-S lens mount.

+The EOS EF-M system was officially discontinued in October 2023.
+Canon had not released any new cameras or lenses for a number of years prior to the discontinuation.

-The M system was somewhat limited as Canon had only released 8 native lenses, listed below.
+The M system is somewhat limited as Canon only released eight native lenses, listed below.
 There was a lack of native lenses with a large aperture, the exceptions being 22 mm 2.0 and 32 mm 1.4.
 In 2014, third party manufacturers started to present their M lenses.
 In addition, it is possible to use Canon EF and EF-S lenses (made for the Canon DSLRs) with an adapter.
 This solution reportedly works well also with regard to the autofocus, but it takes away the size advantage of the smaller M system.
 Suitable adapters (from EF to M or from EF-S to M) are made by Canon as well as third party manufacturers.
 As is common with mirrorless systems, the adapter solution is not backwards-compatible with Canon's DSLR cameras: this means that you cannot put M lenses on a DSLR.

-The EOS EF-M system was officially discontinued in October 2023.
-Although, Canon hadn't released any new cameras or lenses for a number of years prior to the discontinuation.